-We’re all familiar with acne: maybe we’ve had it, maybe we still suffer from it, and we’re probably well-informed on the effects it can have on our complexion.
-But breakouts don’t only happen on the face; they’re just as common on the upper torso, neck, and lower back, even if they aren’t as visible or annoying.
-They can be a real headache, though, as neglecting or just covering them up will only make them harder to treat.
-Read on to understand what causes back acne and how to get rid of it swiftly.
+We’re all familiar with acne.
+Maybe you’ve had it, maybe you still suffer from it, and you're probably well-informed on the effects it can have on our complexion.
+But breakouts don’t only happen on the face.
+They’re just as common on the upper torso, neck, and lower back.
+They’re a real headache, and neglecting – or just covering them up – will only make them harder to treat.
+But what causes back acne and how to get rid of it swiftly?

 Back acne (or bacne) is a widespread skin condition that can appear as cysts, bumps, whiteheads, or blackheads on one’s back.
 It can occur anywhere, from the neck to the lower back, but it’s usually located on the upper back and shoulders, as it’s in these areas where most sebaceous glands can be found.
-It’s usually caused by excess sebum production, an accumulation of oil, and dead skin cells, as the skin in our back is quite thick.
+It’s usually caused by excess sebum production, an accumulation of oil, and dead skin cells.

-Once we’re able to point out some of the factors that might be causing back acne, we can start taking small steps daily to help curb the breakouts and recover our smooth skin.
+Once you determine the factors that might be causing back acne, you can start taking small steps daily to help curb the breakouts and recover your smooth skin.
 Let’s go through some of them.

-- Getting professional in-clinic treatments.
+- Get professional in-clinic treatments.
 Acne on the back can be very stubborn, and sometimes in-clinic acne treatments are the best way to tackle it.
 At Oblique we offer a wide range of acne treatments that can be applied both as facial and back treatments.
-Some of our favourites include skin peels, that tackle acne, pigmentation, tone and texture while restoring skin’s health, and the Hydrafacial treatment, which deep cleanses, exfoliates and hydrates the skin, improving acne and pores.
+Some of our favourites include skin peels that tackle acne, pigmentation, tone and texture while restoring skin’s health, and the Hydrafacial treatment.
+The Hydrafacial treatment is a deep cleanser that exfoliates and hydrates the skin improving acne and pores.

-- Showering immediately after working out.
+- Shower immediately after working out.
 Showering daily is essential to keep our bodies clean, but especially important when dealing with bacne.
-And absolutely crucial after working out: when exercising, the build-up of sweat, oil and dirt can easily trigger breakouts.
+And absolutely crucial after working out.
+When exercising, the build-up of sweat, oil and dirt can easily trigger breakouts.

 - Stop picking or squeezing.
-Without professional training, we risk increased inﬂammation and infections when manipulating spots, whether on the face or on the back.
-When picked, spots are more likely to leave scarring, especially with the bad visibility we have of the area if we do it ourselves.
+Without professional training, we risk increased inﬂammation and infections when manipulating spots on the face or on the back.
+When picked, spots are more likely to leave scarring, especially since you can’t see back there very well.

-Managing back acne is not easy, but trying to locate the cause and integrating these small lifestyle changes will help.
-It can’t be treated overnight, but if you’re still struggling to get on top of your breakouts, have some scarring already or want quicker results, we would love to help you asses it and advise you on the best options we offer.
+Managing back acne is not easy but locating the cause and integrating these small lifestyle changes will help.
+It can’t be treated overnight.
+But if you’re still struggling to get on top of your breakouts, have some scarring or want quicker results, we would love to assess your situation and advise you on the best course of action.
 Contact us for a quote on any of our acne treatments or any inquiries you may have.